 - Pre-Health Advisory Committee: Develop an individual plan for success with faculty who are knowledgeable about the graduate program requirements in the healthcare field.

-- GRE Preparation Committee: Meet twice per semester with representatives from the Center for Academic Excellence, Career Services, library services, and faculty to review helpful resources and prepare for the GRE
+- GRE Preparation Committee: Meet twice per semester with representatives from the Student Success Center, Career Services, library services, and faculty to review helpful resources and prepare for the GRE

 - Internships and field experience: Work with Career Services and faculty members to identify volunteer and paid opportunities to develop professional skills.

 - Undergraduate research: Work on an independent research project under the guidance of faculty to enhance your knowledge and skills.

 - Many projects have resulted in presentations at scientific meetings and publications in peer-reviewed science journals, which provide a strong professional foundation for graduate school entry.

 Grenada Medical and Dental Council (GMDC)—the accrediting body of St. George’s University School of Medicine (SGUSOM)—was recently recognized by the World Federation of Medical Education (WFME) with recognition for the full ten years through September 2032.
 The WFME recognition of GMDC satisfies the 2024 requirement of the Educational Commission for Foreign Medical Graduates (ECFMG).

 St. George's University is proud of the 990 graduates who were placed into first-year residency programs in the United States.